 The MCC always has been the foremost promoter of sport in Australia.
 In 1859 the MCC drew up the first set of rules for Victorian (later Australian) football.
 It hosted the first tour by an English cricket team in 1862, the first Test match in 1877 and the first one-day international match in 1971.

-Along with the playing of cricket, today's MCC is an umbrella organisation for hundreds of participants in 12 sporting sections - baseball, bowls, croquet, football, golf, hockey, lacrosse, netball, real tennis, target shooting, squash and tennis.
+Along with the playing of cricket, today's MCC is an umbrella organisation for hundreds of participants in 12 sports - baseball, bowls, croquet, football, golf, hockey, lacrosse, netball, real tennis, target shooting, squash and tennis.

 Click here to view a chronological history of the Melbourne Cricket Club.